 After we receive your request, the ISO Data Disclosure unit will review and contact you via email (or via standard postal if an email address is not provided).
 You can contact the ISO Data Disclosure unit directly, at the email above, to check on the status of your request.

 EDD may deny your request for a DSA, or your individual data requests under an existing DSA.
 Common reasons for denial include, but are not limited to:

 - No statutory authority to receive data (Unemployment Insurance Code)

 - Incomplete request for data (see DSA Criteria)

-- Not including appropriate Authorization for Release of Records
+- Not obtaining Authorization for Release of Records (DE 5600)

 - Authorization for Release of Records is not complete or does not include appropriate signatures